Digital, Easy and Transparent – How ifm Achieves Better Prices with eProcurement

 - Track workflows and get instant access to order and approval statuses and order confirmation numbers etc.

-- Increase transparency with clear and
+- Increase transparency with clear and user-friendly interface

 - Full ERP integration and compatibility with other systems